Dental insurance should cover my dental implant cost…right?

 We also often see people buy dental insurance as an individual thinking it will save them money for treating cavities or crowns.
 HMO insurance is more affordable, but you must go to whoever is signed up with the HMO plan.
 Patients often have few choices and most of the options are in a clinic type setting.
 That means less attentive care and a “Greet ’em and Street ’em” experience.

 PPO plans give more freedom of choice for provider.
 Sometimes PPOs will have fee schedules.
 Sometimes people with PPO plans can go “Out of Network” and pay similar cost for copays as if they saw a provider in network.

 It all gets confusing.
 We try to help people understand their insurance plans and coverage and can always provide an estimate of cost, but it is difficult to know exactly what the final “Out-of-pocket” expense will be.

 Sometimes it is more cost effective to pay cash or use a financing company like Care Credit.
 We also have many of our dental implant patients sign on with Plan for Health which gives an additional 10-15% discount with membership.

-Megan and Karen know much more about insurance plans and can help with any questions you may have about getting coverage to help you pay for the dental care you need.
+Pam and Vicky know much more about insurance plans and can help with any questions you may have about getting coverage to help you pay for the dental care you need.